devcheckra1n/terminalinterminal/README.md

 The main() function is responsible for the program's main logic.
 It welcomes the user and prompts for commands in a loop until the user enters exit.

+nano
+: Open the nano text editor and make changes to text files.
+Simply enter "nano" as the command and provide the name of the file you want to edit when prompted.

 Overall, this code provides a simple simulation of a terminal where users can create directories, files, list directory contents, and navigate through directories.

 This emulates your directory using the os library

+Copyright devcheckra1n 2023.